 (13) Research Institutes are operated within the Research Portfolio under the management of the DVCR.

 (14) SCU Research Institutes will have the following characteristics:

 (15) SCU Research Centres will have the following characteristics:

 (16) Research Institutes will be established, according to clause (8), when the university has a research goal which it strategically wants to pursue, which has underlying research capacity that is considered to be well above world standard and globally significant.

 (17) Research Institutes cannot commence operation until an operational and governance framework has been developed and approved.
 The operational framework must outline specific key performance targets over a five year period.

 (18) Research Institutes will operate as designated work units under the portfolio of the DVCR.

 (19) Research Institutes will be reviewed as part of the annual university performance and review cycle.

 (20) Research Institutes will receive part of the annual Commonwealth Research Block Grant which will be adjusted for performance.
-They will be expected to use this funding to support the activities of their Research Programs as outlined in their annual organisational plan.
+They will be expected to use this funding to support the activities of their Research Centres as outlined in their annual organisational plan.
 In addition, they will be expected to earn a significant portion of their income from external funding sources.